fkloosterman/bitbucket-migration/docs/reference/migration_pull_requests.md

 - ✅ **Source/Destination Branches**: Noted in description.
 - ✅ **Commit Count**: Noted in description.
 - ✅ **Participant Count**: Noted in description.
+- ✅ **All Comments**: General comments, inline code comments, and PR updates are migrated as GitHub comments, preserving the timeline.

 ## What Is NOT Preserved
 - ❌ **PR Numbers**: PRs share GitHub's issue numbering sequence, so numbers may change.